Italy Student Permit:

 Italy like all the other European countries follows the Bologna system.

-Italy student visa requirements
+Italy student permit requirements

 Italian language requirement